jon-tlmi/data-permissions-catalogue/_posts/2017-05-12-I-m-a-fundraiser.markdown

 ### Want to talk/discuss with other Fundraisers?
 * There is a dedicated fundraising workspace which is available.
 If you're not a member of it, you can't see it.
 If you think you should be a member of it, please contact Jon

+### What's our impact?
+* You can check out our [Key Performance Indicators and other outputs](https://tlmi.glasscubes.com/cube/documents/128238/453362?149).
+They're under the Global Fellowship workspace, in the [monitoring, evaluation and learning] (https://tlmi.glasscubes.com/cube/documents/128238/494659?152) folder